Constructivist Learning Theory, Teaching, and Learning

 The Genius hour is that approach that I can use within my constructivist learning environment for students to “monitor their own learning (Vigil et.
 Al, 2015).
 Additionally the genius hour promotes problem-solving through the use of technology and previous learning experiences.
 The hour of code, can also be used to help my students to use technology to create their own codes, gain insights and construct their own learning, as they are able to “work step by step through a problem until goals are achieved” (Colby, 2015).
 Our 21st century students comes into our classroom being already exposed to technology and have the knowledge and skills in using varied technologies, hence as educators we are able to build on such knowledge that they take into the classroom.

 Colby, J. (2015).
 2,445 hours of code: What I learned from facilitating hour of code events in high school libraries.
 Knowledge Quest, 43(5), 12–17.
 Retrieved from the Walden Library databases.

 International Society for Technology in Education (ISTE).
-(2016).
-Standards for students.
-Retrieved from from http://www.iste.org/standards/standards/for-students-2016
+(2008).
+Standards for teachers.
+Retrieved from https://www.iste.org/standards/for-educators